 With flu season in full swing, you must monitor you, and your loved ones, for symptoms of the flu virus.
 The flu can be extremely contagious, and when left untreated, more serious complications may arise.
-At Charles Evans Center, our team is committed to keeping our patients healthy throughout the year.
+At CEC Health Center, our team is committed to keeping our patients healthy throughout the year.
 Here is some helpful advice on how to avoid the flu!

 Strains Of The Flu:

 When trying to protect yourself from the flu, you must first understand that there is more than one strain of this virus.
 According to the CDC, there are three types of influenza viruses that affect humans, types A, B, and C. Types A and B are what cause the seasonal epidemic known as “flu season” each year.
 Types C tends to cause milder issues than A and B and is not thought to have an epidemic effect on the population.
 To break it down further, Types A and B then get classified into a variety of subsets and strains, meaning there are many different iterations of the flu.
 Though each strain causes issues each year, the CDC predicts which one will be most prevalent on an annual basis, which ties into our first prevention method.

 Get The Flu Shot: